alexeyrodriguez/toktts/README.md

 ```

 Alternatively one can use custom text passing the `--text` option or even better one can use the provided pipeline
-from within a Notebook for example:
+from within a Notebook, for example:

 ```python
 pipeline = text_to_speech_pipeline(model_path)